1) When Does the Narcissist go No Contact?

 Forgive you for what?
 Did you try to establish a healthy boundary, ask for respect, or lash out because they were abusive?

 Narcissists aren’t capable of forgiveness.
 Every interaction they have is a battle of will.
 Even if they give the appearance that they’ve forgiven you, you can bet they are exacting revenge behind the scenes.
-Heck, even if they don’t forgive you, they will get revenge.
+Even if they don’t forgive you, they will still plot revenge, and it will be nasty.

 Remember how you ate the last crab leg seven years ago on one of your first dates?
 I’m sure you don’t.
 But they do.
 And they’ve been finding ways to make you pay ever since.